 Please see the Financial Aid FAQs for answers to common financial aid questions.

-The non-refundable admission deposit is $700 and must be received online orpostmarked by May 1, 2014 to hold a position in the Class of 2018.
+The non-refundable admission deposit is $700 and must be received online or postmarked by May 1, 2016 to hold a position in the Class of 2020.

-Admitted students are able to pay their deposit online through MyNova or by submitting the deposit envelope enclosed in their acceptance packet.
+Admitted students are able to pay their deposit online through MyNova.
 Visa and MasterCard are accepted through the online payment option which will automatically bill the credit card provided for the amount of your deposit.

 Questions regarding AP and IB credit should be addressed to the Dean's Office of the College to which you were admitted.